 Summer Korean Food #4: Naengmyeon (냉면)

 Naengmyeon literally translates to “cold noodles,” and it’s exactly what it sounds like!
 This popular summer Korean food is made of thin, long noodles made from buckwheat and vegetables like potato and sweet potato.
 Naengmyeon is served with a zesty stock, and sliced cucumber, pear, and radish are often added for additional flavor and crunch.

 Summer Korean Food #5: Jjolmyeon (쫄면)

 This dish is perfect as a light summertime snack, as it’s much lighter than naengmyeon due to the absence of a thick meat broth.
 The noodles in this dish are notorious for being chewy and a bit tricky to eat, so be sure to cut them before enjoying this spicy snack or you’ll be in for a surprise!
 Order jjolmyeon the next time you’re craving intense flavor but aren’t hungry enough to eat a huge meal and it’ll definitely do the trick.

-Summer Korean Food #6: DalkKalguksu (닭칼국수)
+Summer Korean Food #6: Dalkalguksu (닭칼국수)

-DalkKalguksu is a classic Korean take on chicken noodle soup.
+Dalkkalguksu is a classic Korean take on chicken noodle soup.
 Similar to samgyetang, dalkkalguksu features chicken that has been seasoned to perfection in a hot, savory broth, served with hearty noodles.
 Most variations of dalkkalguksu feature zucchini and green onions tossed with vinegar, brightening up the dish and making it a summertime favorite.

-Summer Korean Food #7: Jangeo Gui (장어구이)
+Summer Korean Food #7: Jangeogui (장어구이)

-If you’re an adventurous eater, jangeo gui is the dish for you!
-Jangeo gui, or grilled eel, is a popular summertime snack rich in vitamins and minerals that will keep your body in tip top condition this summer.
+Jangeogui, or grilled eel, is a popular summertime snack rich in vitamins and minerals that will keep your body ready for anything this summer.
 Although the idea of eating eel is a little intimidating if you haven’t done it before, the flavor is intensely delicious and can’t be found in other dishes!

 Summer Korean Food #8: Korean Ice Cream (아이스크림)